Forensic Psychiatry, Psychiatric IME, Fitness for Duty/Threat Assessment Expert Witness

 Contact Stephen M. Raffle, M.D. & Associates - Expert Witness

-Assistant Clinical Professor, Orthopedic Surgery (as a Psychiatrist),
+Assistant Clinical Professor, Orthopedic Surgery (as a psychiatrist) University of California San Francisco School of Medicine, 1983 – 2001

 1969 to Present - State of California